srcarl2025/libraryhub-master/README_LIBRARYHUB.md

 ## 🪪 License

-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed for Educational Purposes Only.
+You are free to study, modify, and use this system for learning and academic use.